C-reactive protein: Coronary heart disease risk

 But hs-CRP is not to be used alone and should be combined with elevated levels of cholesterol, LDL-C, triglycerides, and glucose level.
 Smoking, hypertension and diabetes also increase the risk level of cardiovascular disease.

 Fibrosis and inflammation

 Scleroderma, polymyositis, and dermatomyositis elicit little or no CRP response.
-CRP levels also tend not to be elevated in SLE unless serositis or synovitis is present.
+CRP levels also tend to remain low despite inflammatory activity in systemic lupus erythematosus (SLE) unless serositis or synovitis is present.
+This may be explained by increased levels of type I IFN in SLE, since type I IFN (i.e IFN alpha) inhibits hepatic CRP production.
+A polymorphisms of the CRP gene which cause lower CRP levels is also more frequent in SLE patients compared with controls.
 Elevations of CRP in the absence of clinically significant inflammation can occur in kidney failure.
 CRP level is an independent risk factor for atherosclerotic disease.
 Patients with high CRP concentrations are more likely to develop stroke, myocardial infarction, and severe peripheral vascular disease.
 Elevated level of CRP can also be observed in inflammatory bowel disease (IBD), including Crohn's disease and ulcerative colitis.

 High levels of CRP has been associated to point mutation Cys130Arg in the APOE gene, coding for apolipoprotein E, establishing a link between lipid values and inflammatory markers modulation.